jdovener/qa-project1/README.md

 # Testing

 Testing is an essential part of the development process.
-Unit testing documentation can be found below.
-I hope to implement integration testing in the near future.
+Unit testing and Integreation testing documentation can be found below.

 ### Unit Testing